hacks-guide/Guide_Wii/docs/bricks.md

 If you don't have or can't access Priiloader, Maintenance Mode may be worth a try.
 Hold down `+` and `-` on the health/warning screen (do not press `A`!).

+As a last resort, you may use [BlueBomb](bluebomb) to boot into the Homebrew Channel while idling at the health/warning screen.

 ### Theme brick

 #### Symptoms